Tarmean/term-utils.nvim/Readme.md

 The label autocompletes.
 If there is a terminal with with this label, display it.
 Otherwise open a new terminal using 'command' as initial command.

+`:Term` opens the terminal in the directory of the current file, use `:Term!` to avoid this behaviour.

 #### Quick swapping:

 The previously used label is remembered, and you should map a key to toggle between the current window and this terminal.
 This switches to a window with the active terminal, even if it is in another tab, or opens a new window if the terminal is currently closed.
 When used in the active terminal, it switches back to the previous windows